IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   for **Electric Power Research Institute (EPRI)**.
   March 2025 - December 2025.
 [A. Ramos](https://www.iit.comillas.edu/people/aramos)

-  > The objective of this project is to better understand the existing functionalities of openTEPES, as well as explore additional capabilities of interest to
+  > The objective of this project is to better understand the existing functionalities of openTEPES, as well as to explore additional capabilities of interest to
   > EPRI that could be relevant for future studies.
   > These include energy storage, integrated energy systems considering gas, heat, and electric coupled networks, and hydro systems modeling, among others.